 WHAT IS MISSISSIPPITOPIA:

-Topics and workshops will include:
+Topics and workshops:

 The American College Health Association’s National College Health Assessment (2013) estimates over 30 percent of college students are overweight or obese.
 Of those students reported, only 24.9 percent admit to participating in organized club or intramural/recreational sports (ACHA-NCHA, 2013).
 Additionally, the Center for Disease Control’s Heath in the United States report (2011) indicated 55.2 percent of 18-year-old and older adults did not meet federal physical activity guidelines [reporting 0, or no activity during leisure time].
 Although some research has been compiled to assess adult and youth (K-12) obesity and physical activity levels in Mississippi (Mississippi Department of Education’s Office of Healthy Schools, 2010; Mississippi Department of Health, 2012), little attention has focused on the traditional college-age adults (18-24-year-olds) concerning physical activity levels, participation in physical fitness regimen, and/or presence of outdoor recreation programming participation as leisure-time physical activity.